nikitaozeryan/WiseEmotions/README.md

 ## Task

 Develop one app showing a list of Pokémon with name and pictures.
 When user selects a Pokémon from the list, app must show details of the Pokémon such as name, picture(s), stats and type (fire, poison, etc.)
+API are available here: https://pokeapi.co

 - [x] Use Swift 5.3
 - [x] Set target to SDK iOS 11